 Podcast

 How are architecture, engineering and managed services shaping our world?
-We talk to experts who are building cities and shaping lives globally.
+We talk to experts who are creating real impact globally.

 We are a diverse collective of problem solvers for the built environment, continually reimagining ways to create a smart and sustainable future.
 This podcast isn’t just for experts – it’s for anyone interested to learn more about our cities and the communities who live, work and play in them.